 Limit Orders and Knightian Uncertainty

-Ambiguity averse decision-makers can behave in financial portfolio problems in ways that cannot be rationalized as subjective expected utility maximization.
-Indeed, [Dow and da Costa Werlang, Econometrica 1992] show that an ambiguity-averse decision-maker might abstain from trading an asset for a wide interval of prices; something no subjective expected utility maximizer can.
-Dow and da Costa Werlang assume that decision-makers know the price of an asset when trading.
-We show that when markets operate via limit orders instead, all investment behavior of an ambiguity-averse decision-maker is observationally equivalent to the behavior of a subjective expected utility maximizer with the same risk preferences; ambiguity aversion has no additional explanatory power.
+A range of empirical puzzles in finance has been explained as a consequence of traders being averse to ambiguity.
+Ambiguity averse traders can behave in financial portfolio problems in ways that cannot be rationalized as maximizing subjective expected utility.
+However, this paper shows that when traders have access to limit orders, all investment behavior of an ambiguity-averse decision-maker is observationally equivalent to the behavior of a subjective expected utility maximizer with the same risk preferences; ambiguity aversion has no additional explanatory power.